Skip to main content

 Moderate(65%)

-ENGRAVED BANGLE BRACELET: GEMSTONE & CRAFT ANALYSIS
+ENGRAVED BANGLE BRACELET: IDENTIFICATION

 This appears to be a hinged bangle bracelet, likely crafted from silver or a white metal, featuring a continuous pattern of floral or foliate engraving across its surface.
 The edges are adorned with a twisted rope or filigree pattern, suggesting a focus on decorative metalwork.
 Without clear hallmarks, the exact metal composition remains to be determined.